- Expected Apparel

 - Instead of a free trial class, we offer a 100% money-back guarantee if a customer is not satisfied within 30 days of the first class.

-- Each student’s first month tuition and registration fee are due at the time of registration.
-Our registration fee pays for mandatory insurance and is paid once a year (with each year starting in September).
+- Each student’s first month tuition and membership fee are due at the time of registration.
+Our membership fee pays for mandatory insurance and is paid once a year (with each year starting in September).

 - Tuition is due on the 1st of each month.
 A credit card MUST be on file in our secure Jackrabbit system to be used in the case tuition is not paid by the 10th of the month.
 Tuition not paid in full by the 10th of the month will be charged to the card on file along with a $15 late fee.